-- 1. Physical education will be a course of study that focuses on students' physical literacy and development of motor skills; - 2.
-Staff encourages and provides support for parental involvement in their children's physical education; - 3.
-Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate knowledge, skills and confidence to become physically literate;

-Instruction, provided by adequately prepared teachers, i.e., licensed or endorsed to teach physical education, will meet the state adopted academic content standards for physical education (Oregon Revised Statute (ORS) 329.045).
-Teachers of physical education shall regularly participate in professional development activities annually;

-1. Every public school student in pre-kindergarten through grade 8 shall participate in physical education for the entire school year.
-Students in kindergarten through grade 5 shall participate for a least 150 minutes during each school week, and students in grades 6 through 8 for at least an average of 150225 minutes during each per school week, as calculated over the duration of a school year;
+- 5. [Physical education will be a course of study that focuses on students' physical literacy and development of motor skills: - Staff encourages and provides support for parental involvement in their children's physical education; - 7.
+2 Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate knowledge, skills and confidence to become physically literate; - 8.
+3 Instruction, provided by adequately prepared teachers, i.e., licensed or endorsed to teach physical education, will meet the state adopted academic content standards for physical education (Oregon Revised Statute (ORS) 329.045).
+Teachers of physical education shall regularly participate in professional development activities annually; - 9.
+48 Every public school student in [pre-]kindergarten through grade 8 shall participate in physical education for the entire school year.
+Students in kindergarten through grade [5] [6] shall participate for at least 150 minutes during each school week, and students in grades [6] [7] through 8 for at least an average of 150 minutes during each school week, as calculated over the duration of a school year; - 10.
+Physical activity will be integrated across curricula and throughout the school day.
+Movement will be made a part of all classes or courses as part of a well-rounded education; - Physical activity during the school day (including, but not limited to, recess, classroom physical activity breaks or physical education) will not be used as a punishment or a reward;

+The goals listed are examples; districts are required to include goals in the policy.
+Districts are encouraged to evaluate needs and resources and to develop specific goals.
+Districts are required to "review and consider evidence-based strategies and techniques" (7 CFR 210.31(c)(1)).
+Model Wellness Policy resource published by the Alliance for a Healthier Generation.
+OSBA makes no representation of its compliance by providing this resource.}

+6-{Districts are required to provide the specified number of physical education minutes, but are not required to include them as goals or in this policy.
+If the district operates K-5 elementary schools, select "5" in the first bracket and "6" in the second bracket.
+If the district operates K-6 elementary schools, select "6" in the first bracket and "7" in the second bracket.}

+Commented [LF5]: The NSLP requires a local wellness policy to include goals, to later be evaluated.

-- 2. Physical activity will be integrated across curricula and throughout the school day.
-Movement will be made a part of all classes or courses as part of a well-rounded education; - 3.
-Physical activity during the school day (including, but not limited to, recess, classroom physical activity breaks or physical education) will not be used as a punishment or a reward; - 4.
-At least 50 percent of the weekly physical education class time in grades K through 8 shall be devoted to actual physical activity; - 5.
-Physical activity is a planned part of all school-community events; - 6.
-Materials promoting physical activity are sent home with students and published on the district website.
+- 12. [4] At least 50 percent of the weekly physical education class time in grades K through 8 shall be devoted to actual physical activity; - 13.
+Physical activity is a planned part of all school-community events; - 4.
+Materials promoting physical activity are sent home with students and published on the district website.]

-A student with a disability shall have suitably adapted physical education incorporated as part of their individualized education program (IEP) developed under ORS 343.151.
-A student who does not have an IEP but has chronic health problems, other disabling conditions or other special needs that preclude them from participating in regular physical education instruction, shall have suitably adapted physical education incorporated as part of their individualized health plan, developed by the district.
+[{8} A student with a disability shall have suitably adapted physical education incorporated as part of their individualized education program (IEP) developed under ORS 343.151.
+A student who does not have an IEP but has chronic health problems, other disabling conditions or other special needs that preclude them from participating in regular physical education instruction, shall have suitably adapted physical education incorporated as part of their individualized health plan, developed by the district.]